ShadowXeldron/S3AIR-Scoring-Revisited/README.md

  - The DEZ2 results screen just doesn't work properly.
 Fixing it will require rewriting the results screen to not use the DMA queue.
  - S Ranks appear as A ranks on the score menu (not sure why)
- - I have sort of added a background image to the score select, but it work correctly.
+ - I have sort of added a background image to the score select, but it does not work correctly.
 The score menu may need to be completely rewritten for it to work properly.
  - Achievements Plus support is only partially implemented as the custom achievements do not have triggers.

 Contributions are welcome!
 Please open a pull request with your fixes.